NathanCheshire/Cyder/README.md

 tl;dr for how to describe it, it's a version of Amazon's Alexa that does similar but not identical tasks that you might need done on a PC.

 The name comes from, well, I don't know to be completely transparent.
 I think it's cool naming builds after different kinds of cider like apple, Ace, White Star, or Soultree in this case.
-"The mispelling" is on purpose, I assure you.
-While I am an idiot, I chose this name because someones online I go by the alias of Cypher (when I don't go by Natche which is a combination of my first and last name).
-Combining Cypher and Cider you get the (IMHO) very cool name Cyder.
+The "mispelling" of cider is on purpose I assure you.
+While I am sometimes a mindless fool, I chose this name because someones online I go by the alias of Cypher (when I don't go by Natche which is a combination of my first and last name).
+Combining Cypher and Cider you get the (IMHO with absolutely no bias) very cool name Cyder.

 ## Usage